 Financial Award: Students will be considered for a financial award from Steinbright.

-Housing: There is a listing of housing options that students can refer to (contact International Team member) and Siemens offers about $290 per month towards cost.
+Housing: There is a listing of housing options that students can refer to (contact International Team member).

 Visa Requirement: International Team member will assist students with visa process.Resources: